“What on earth can I possibly learn from grungy HDR images?”

 Solution: Go easy with the HDR strength is a good start.
 An alternative way is to always shoot at low ISO (which means you should always have a tripod).
 You can also apply a denoise filter in post-processing or use one of the bracketed images exposed for the sky to mask out the noise.

 Lesson: Use a tripod and keep your ISO down if possible.
 Unfortunately, it's hard for your image to be noise free if you use HDR software.
 Why not use exposure blending instead?
 Don’t know what is exposure blending?
-This article will make you realize why exposure blending is the better option (and my preferred method of creating extended dynamic range images).
+Check out my comprehensive tutorials on exposure blending.

 Halo is the rim of light that typically surrounds an object in your HDR image.
 It happens when you tamper too much with the micro-contrast, highlight or shadows smoothing, lighting effect, etc. Halo can ruin a perfectly merged HDR image if you’re too heavy with the adjustments.